Psychedelic drug: Mechanism of action

 Although the hallucinogenic effects of serotonergic psychedelics are thought to be mediated by serotonin 5-HT_{2A} receptor activation, interactions with other receptors, such as the serotonin 5-HT_{1A}, 5-HT_{1B}, 5-HT_{2B}, and 5-HT_{2C} receptors among many others, may additionally contribute to and modulate their effects.
+Many psychedelics show pronounced biased agonism at the serotonin 5-HT_{2C} receptor.
 Certain psychedelics, including LSD and psilocin, have been reported to act as highly potent positive allosteric modulators of the tropomyosin receptor kinase B (TrkB), one of the signaling receptors of brain-derived neurotrophic factor (BDNF).
 However, subsequent studies failed to reproduce these findings and instead found no interaction of LSD or psilocin with TrkB.
-Moreover, the psychoplastogenic effects of serotonergic psychedelics, including dendritogenesis, spinogenesis, and synaptogenesis, appear to be mediated by activation of serotonin 5-HT_{2A} receptors, whereas psychedelics do not generally stimulate neurogenesis.
+Moreover, the psychoplastogenic effects of serotonergic psychedelics, including dendritogenesis, spinogenesis, and synaptogenesis, appear to be mediated by activation of multiple serotonin receptors as well as non‑serotonergic targets, whereas psychedelics do not generally stimulate neurogenesis.

 The factors responsible for differences in psychoactive and hallucinogenic effects between different psychedelics are incompletely understood but may include (1) differences in selectivity for the serotonin 5-HT_{2A} receptor or off-target activity; (2) differences in functional selectivity for different serotonin 5-HT_{2A} receptor downstream signaling pathways; and (3) differences in patterns or balances of distribution to different brain areas.